Play the Sky Sports News 2020 Quiz with Anthony Joshua

 - Europe's hot list in 2020

-Sky Sports News Quiz will air on New Year's Eve at 4.30pm-5pm on Sky Sports News and Sky Sports Main Event.
-To take part visit skysports.com/play.
+Sky Sports News Quiz will air on New Year's Eve at 5.30pm on SSN and Sky Sports Main Event.
+To take part, visit skysports.com/play.